 - Acute rhinosinusitis is inflammation of the mucosal linings of the nasal passage and paranasal sinuses

-- Symptoms usually last for a few days and can include nasal obstruction, nasal discharge, facial pain or pressure, or an altered sense of smell
+- Symptoms include nasal obstruction, nasal discharge, facial pain or pressure, or an altered sense of smell

 - Most cases can be diagnosed clinically and can be managed conservatively (antibiotics are not routinely required)

-- If no improvement after 7-14 days of treatment or the presence of red-flag symptoms, referral to ENT services is warranted
+- If no improvement after treatment or there is the presence of red-flag symptoms, referral to ENT services is warranted